| Contents:

 Email Problems?

-I get a suprising number of feedback messages, requests for details
+However, I get a surprising number of feedback messages, requests

-of the CDs, list subscriptions etc. that, when I try to reply I find
+for details of the CDs, list subscriptions etc. that, when I try to

-Often this is due to the senders mail box being full or simply the
+Often this is due to the senders mail box being full or simply to

 a mistake in the address.
-In adition AOL seems sometimes to have a
+In addition some ISPs seem sometimes to

-problem with some email addresses refusing email.
-So, if you use AOL
+have a problem with some email addresses refusing email.
+So, if you

-and don't get a reply, it may be due to this.
-One easy solution is
+don't get a reply, it may be due to this.
+One easy solution is to

-to get an alternative email address from another provider.
-Hotmail
+get an alternative email address from another provider.
+I use GMX

 If you want to test your email address to ensure that everything is